 We regularly work with trustees, third-party administrators, legal advisers and trust specialists, so we are ideally placed to advise on what may be suitable for you.

-Or, if you are a trustee, we can advise you about your financial responsibilities and the suitable investment methods for money held in trust.
+Or, if you’re a trustee, we can advise you on your financial responsibilities and the suitable investment methods for money held in trust.

 Past performance is not a guide to future returns.
 The value of investments can fall as well as rise.
 Investors may get back less than invested.